emsesp/EMS-ESP32/README.md

 ## **Setting EMS-ESP up for the first time**

- - Connect to the Access Point called ems-esp.
-Login to the captive portal with admin/admin and set the WiFi credentials and restart the ESP.
+ - Connect to the Access Point called ems-esp using the WPA password `ems-esp-neo`.
+When you see the captive portal sign-in with username `admin` and password `admin`.
+Set the WiFi credentials and restart the ESP.
- - When it connects to your network you can use the Web UI to configure the other settings or login using Telnet.
-See the console commands below for options.
-The password for `su` is the sames as the JWT secret which you can see from the WebUI.
+ - When it connects to your wifi network you can use either the Web UI to further configure the other settings or using Telnet.
+If using the Telnet console refer to the full set of commands below.
+To change any settings you need to be admin which can be accessed via the `su` command.
+The password here is the same as the JWT secret from the Web UI, default `ems-esp-neo`.

 ## **List of console commands**